-SUBCONTRACTORS Category Notes Costs Name: P. Bathroom upgrades to comply with ADA \$35,000 Rogers Nelson, standards: Permits (\$1,000); materials (\$10,000); General labor (\$20,000); contingency (\$4,000) = Contractor \$35,000 Name: R. Strategic planning consultant to lead the \$15,000 Asawa, organization, board of directors, and Consultant stakeholders through a year-long planning process: 200 hours @ \$75 per hour = \$15,000 Name: Y. Evaluation consultant to develop a \$6,000 Kochiyama, comprehensive evaluation plan for the Consultant organization's programming: 100 hours @ \$60 per hour = \$6,000
+SUBCONTRACTORS Category Notes Costs Name: P. Bathroom upgrades to comply with ADA \$35,000 Rogers Nelson, standards: Permits (\$1,000); materials (\$10,000); General labor (\$20,000); contingency (\$4,000) = Contractor \$35,000 Name: R. Strategic planning consultant to lead the \$15,000 Asawa, organization, board of directors, and Consultant stakeholders through a year-long planning

-Budget Category: ADMIN / INDIRECT
+Budget Category: ADMIN / INDIRECT Category Instructions:

-A maximum of 10 percent of the total grant award is allowable.
+• A maximum of 10 percent of the total grant award is allowable.

 - A cost allocation for janitorial services.

 - A cost allocation for utilities.

 - A cost allocation for accounting or payroll services.

 - o Audit expense.

-- Fiscal sponsorship fees.

-o Costs that are represented in other line items.
+• Costs that are represented in other line items.

-No documentation is required for this line item.
+• No documentation is required for this line item.

-STAFF MEMBERS AND KEY PERSONNEL: List the primary individuals that will be involved in the proposed project as well as a brief description of their role and duties.
+KEY PERSONNEL: List the primary individuals that will be involved in the proposed project, a brief bio, as well as a description describing their role and contribution to the successful implementation of the project.